axiomatic-systems/BlueTune/Source/Examples/Filter/README.txt

 BLT_PLUGIN_TEMPLATE_MODULE_FACTORY_FUNCTION=BLT_SampleFilterModule_GetModuleObject
 and is implemented in SampleFilter.cpp

 The build files for the plugin are at the same place as the build files for the general BlueTune project (see the main documentation for details).
-When building the plugin, the build output is a dynamically loadable plugin.
+When building the plugin, the build output is a dynamically loadable plugin, as a file named SampleFilter.plugin.
 It can also be built as a statically linkable module (in this case it is not necessary to build and link with the file BltDynamicPluginTemplate.cpp, as the factory method BLT_SampleFilterModule_GetModuleObject can be called directly)

 When building the plugin, the C pre-processor symbol ATX_CONFIG_ENABLE_LOGGING is also defined, so as to enable logging.